 When you think of digital forensics, do you envision the forensic examiner personally handling the device in question?
 If so, you’re among the majority of legal professionals!
-Digital forensics traditionally required the examiner to travel to a particular location, but recently, remote working trends have sparked changes in the world of digital forensics is currently experiencing shifts, notably influenced by the emerging prevalence of remote work, and its implications for eDiscovery services.
+In the past, digital forensics mandated the examiner’s physical presence at a specific location, but the landscape of digital forensics is currently experiencing shifts, notably influenced by the emerging prevalence of remote work, and its implications for eDiscovery services.

 In this article, we’ll explore some of the ways that digital forensics is going remote and we’ll discuss some of the potential implications of this change.
 Let’s get started!